Inflectra/spira-documentation/docs/Migration-and-Integration/Importing-from-Google-Sheets.md

     -   **Spira URL** : Please enter the web address that you use to access Spira in your browser.
 This is usually of the form http://<hostname\>/Spira.
 Make sure that you remove any suffixes from the address (e.g. Default.aspx).

     -   **User Name** : Please enter the username that you use when logging into Spira.
-    -   **RSS Token** : Please enter your RSS token including the curly braces i.e {ExampleRSS}.
+    -   **API Key** : Please enter your API Key including the curly braces i.e {ExampleRSS}.

-To activate your RSS Token:
+To activate your API Key:

 -   Click on the User Profile menu in the application header
 -   Click on "My Profile"
--   The string of numbers *including the brackets* listed in the RSS Token text box is your token.
+-   The string of numbers *including the brackets* listed in the API Key text box is your token.
--   If you don't see an RSS Token in that box, then click on 'Enable RSS Feeds' so that it is checked.
+-   If you don't see an API Key in that box, then click on 'Enable API Keys' so that it is checked.
--   Click the button 'Generate New' to get a new RSS token.
+-   Click the button 'Generate New' to get a new API Key.

 ![](img/Importing_from_Google_Sheets_29.png)